 During the Middle Ages knights wore heavy armor made of metal.
 There were two main kinds of armor: chain mail and plate armor.

 Chain mail was made from thousands of metal rings.
 The typical chain mail armor was a long cloak called a hauberk.
-Knights wore a padded cloak underneath the armor to help them carry the weight of the armor.
+Knights wore a padded cloak underneath the armor to help cushion the weight of the armor.
 A chain mail hauberk could weigh as much as 30 pounds.

 Although chain mail was flexible and offered good protection, it could be pierced by an arrow or thin sword.
 Some knights began to put plates of metal over vital parts of their bodies for added protection.
 Soon they were completely covered in plate armor and they stopped wearing chain mail.